 Yet under realistic conditions, you can charge a battery pack or two devices in a day with strong sunlight with the Instapark Mercury.

 The one feature you will really come to appreciate are the LED lights on the back that have 3 brightness settings.
-With its low price and high output, these are the best solar charger for camping and are a great value.
+With its low price and high output, the Instapark is the best solar charger for camping and is a great value.